 Geraniums are one of the most loved garden plants because of their low maintenance, long bloom time, and variety of flower and foliage colors.
-Although they are hardy only in U.S. hardiness zones 10-11, geraniums are commonly grown as annuals in cooler climates.
+Although they are hardy only in U.S. hardiness zones 10 and 11, geraniums are commonly grown as annuals in cooler climates.
 They can even be taken indoors and grown as houseplants through the cold winter months.
 Geraniums are generally low maintenance and easy to grow but, like any plant, they can experience some problems.
 One of the most common includes geranium leaves turning red.
 Continue reading to learn more about afflictions that can lead to red leaves on geraniums.

 Why are My Geranium Leaves Red?

 Red leaves on a geranium are a sign that the plant is stressed in some way.
 While the bright red coloration of stressed geraniums can actually be quite attractive, it is a sign of concern.
 Red geranium leaves can be a symptom of minor problems, such as over or underwatering, nutrient deficiencies, or cool temperatures.
 However, geranium leaves turning red can also signify more serious issues.